laiky2506/ace_resource/README.md

 |   h    | 5.383263238128378e-26  |      False       |
 |   i    | 1.156668784076633e-20  |      False       |

-<p>From the result of the Shapiro–Wilk test, p-value of every data group of the data set is less than 0.05, we have 95% confident that every data group of the set has no Gaussian distribution.
-Hence, the null hypothesis is rejected and non parametric test should be carried out to perform the analysis.</p>
+<p>From the result of the Shapiro–Wilk test, the p-value of every data group of the data set is less than 0.05, we have 95% confidence that every data group of the set has no Gaussian distribution.
+Hence, the null hypothesis is rejected and non-parametric test should be carried out to perform the analysis.</p>

 ## STEP 4: Non-parametric Test: Spearman's Rank Correlation Coefficient Matrix

-<p>The assumption of normality for Pearson Correlation Test aren't met.
-Therefore, non parametric alternative, Spearman's Rank Correlation will be carried out.
-This test is done by comparing every column in the dataset with each other, and determine whether they are independent to each other or not.</p>
+<p>The assumption of normality for the Pearson Correlation Test isn't met.
+Therefore, a non-parametric alternative, Spearman's Rank Correlation will be carried out.
+This test is done by comparing every column in the dataset with each other, and determining whether they are independent of each other or not.</p>

 __Hypothesis__